Drain Field Services

 Can a failing drain field be repaired instead of replaced?

 Yes, in many cases.
 Professional jetting, backflushing, and aeration can restore percolation in clogged lateral lines.
 A damaged distribution box or crushed section of perforated pipe can be excavated and replaced without disturbing the entire leach field.
-Our technicians assess whether targeted repair or full replacement gives you the best long-term result.
+Our experienced technicians use snakes and specialized equipment to clear blockages and help you avoid complete replacement when possible.
+We assess whether targeted repair or full replacement gives you the best long-term benefit and provide honest recommendations to help you make an informed decision.

 Does homeowner’s insurance cover drain field repairs?